 Nine senators are pushing congressional leaders from both sides of the political aisle to support a measure that would provide early retirement credit for National Guardsmen and Reservists mobilized under the authority 12304(b).

-Sen. Christopher A. Coons, D-Conn., authored a letter to the chairman and ranking member of the Senate Armed Services Committee urging support for the benefits.
+Sen. Christopher A. Coons, D-Del., authored a letter to the chairman and ranking member of the Senate Armed Services Committee urging support for the benefits.
 Others who signed onto the letter include Sen. Shelley Moore Capito, R-W.Va.; Sen. Susan Collins, R-Maine; Sen. Mike Crapo, R-Idaho; Sen. Tina Smith, D-Minn.; Sen. Amy Klobuchar, D-Minn.; Sen. Maggie Hassan, D-N.H.; Sen. John Hoeven, R-N.D.; and Sen. Jon Tester, D-Mont.

 Congress created the 12304(b) authority in 2012 for certain preplanned missions in support of combatant commanders.
 But the original language did not include pre- and post-deployment health care, educational benefits or early retirement credit and other benefits that other mobilization authorities provide.

 Obtaining benefits parity under 12304(b) orders has been a NGAUS priority.
 Since 2012, more than 18,000 Guardsmen have deployed under the authority, including missions in support of the NATO mission in Kosovo; the Multinational Force Observers mission in the Sinai, Egypt; and efforts to counter Russian aggression in Eastern Europe.